espocrm/documentation/docs/development/api.md

 ### Basic Authentication

+!!! warning

-Note: This method is not recommended.
+    This method is not recommended.

 For regular (non-API) users the EspoCRM front-end uses the [Basic Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).
 A username and password (or token) are passed through the `Authorization` header encoded with Base64.